usdot-jpo-ode/wzdx/feed-content/data-tables/road_events.md

-# road_events
+## road_events
+**Required**

-This table (formerly the Common Core Data Dictionary) contains information about work zone events.
+This table  contains information about work zone events.
 The information describes where, when, and what activity is taking place along a road segment.
 This specification currently accommodates work zones; This design accommodates multiple road event types.

-This table is related to the [road_event_feed_info](/feed-content/data-tables/road_event_feed_info.md) table by the foreign key feed_info_id.
-For every record in the road_event_feed_info table there must exist one or more road_event records.
+This table is related to the road_event_source_info table by the foreign key source_info_id.
+For every record in the road_event_source_info table there must exist one or more road_event records.

 This table is related to the [types_of_work](/feed-content/data-tables/types_of_work.md) table.
 For each record in the road_events table there may exist zero or more records in the types_of_work table.
 The road_event_id field acts as the foreign key in the types_of_work table.

 This table is related to the [lanes](/feed-content/data-tables/lanes.md) table.
 For each record in the road_events table there may exist one or more records in the lanes table.
 The road_event_id field acts as the foreign key in the lanes table.

 ## Data Table Structure
-Each data table defines a list of data fields which are described by the following characterstics:
+Each data table defines a list of data fields which are described by the following characteristics:

 - **Field Name** - name of the field or column
 - **Data Type** - identifies the kind of data being stored and indicates if the field’s content is restricted to an enumeration